raspberrypilearning/recruiting-volunteers/en/step_5.md

 --- collapse ---

 ---
-title:Responding to Volunteer requests on the CoderDojo Platform, Zen
+title: Responding to Volunteer requests on the CoderDojo Platform, Zen
 ---

 1. Log in to your account on the CoderDojo platform, Zen